Yechinalokesh/steganography/README.md

 This repo uses a **fun, animated comic** (linked above!) to explain **steganography**.

 Great for:
-✅ Curious minds
+✔️ Curious folks
-✅ Beginners
+✔️ Beginners
-✅ Anyone asking, "How do you secretly pass data without encryption?"
+✔️ Anyone asking, "*How do people hide messages in plain sight?*"

 ---

 🛡️ **Why Steganography Matters**

-✅ Hides messages *in plain sight*
+✅ Hides secrets without raising suspicion
-✅ Bypasses suspicion (not just encryption)
+✅ Protects intellectual property through watermarking
-✅ Useful for digital watermarking & copyright
+✅ Enhances security when combined with cryptography
-✅ Adds an extra layer of security when paired with cryptography
+✅ Used in digital forensics and covert communication

-> Without it, hiding sensitive info in hostile environments would be risky.
+*Without it, secret communication would be easier to detect.*

 ---

-❤️ *By a student explaining tech through storytelling.* 🧠💻
+❤️ **By a student explaining tech through storytelling.** 🎓🧠💻